tquid/precipice-of-glory/Precipice_of_Glory.md

 # Miscellaneous Notes
 Seneca the Younger reputedly loaned the Britons 20M sesterces(!!) and got tough when he called in the loan all at once.
 What a fucking douchebag.
 (Cassius Dio, Roman History, 62.2)

-You're in a Roman legion, in Britain, about 50 AD.
+You're in a Roman legion, in Britain, about 100 AD.
 You're supposed to repress rebellion amongst the restive natives.
 You have not enough troops, haven't been paid in a while, and also it seems like the horrifying ancient gods these heathens worship are real.
 The last Praetor was found turned inside out.
 (A horror game.
 Being in the ancient world means no cell phones.
 Also, politics.)

 # Rules Mods
 Pushing: you can add a die to your pool, which then steps up your stress after the roll.
 Any spoilers step up stress as well.

-# Attributes
+## Attributes
 Physical
 Social (Rank?)
 Mental
 Uncanny - pegged at 1d4

-# Values (with trait statements)
+## Values (with trait statements)
 List of 8 or so, with about half of those actually assigned for any given PC--thus, culture clash is real, but resolvable.

-# Relationships
+## Relationships

 My Culture is a mandatory one.
 Probably.

+## Stress Tracks
+Composure for mental/spiritual stuff
+Wounds for physical
+Possibly a standard SFX to step back Resolve to avoid Stress?
+Check rules on

 # Skills (with Specialties)
 **NOT USED** but perhaps useful for reference for now.
 List in source, commented out.